ganakailabs/cloudeval/docs/faq.md

 ### What is Cloudeval?

-cloudeval is an AI-powered cloud infrastructure visualization platform that automatically generates architecture diagrams from your Infrastructure as Code (ARM templates and Bicep files), answers questions about your infrastructure, and helps optimize costs.
+Cloudeval is an AI-powered cloud infrastructure visualization platform that automatically generates architecture diagrams from your Infrastructure as Code (ARM templates and Bicep files), answers questions about your infrastructure, and helps optimize costs.

 ### How does Cloudeval work?

-cloudeval works with your Infrastructure as Code files:
+Cloudeval works with your Infrastructure as Code files:

 1. Upload your ARM template or Bicep file
 2. Cloudeval parses and analyzes the code